Walks and Hikes in Wellington

 10. Orongorongo Track (1-2 Hour One Way)

-One of the most popular trails in the Remutaka Forest Park (formerly known as the Rimutaka Forest Park), the Orongorongo Track is a 5km trail taking you through forest and along riversides.
+One of the most popular trails in the Remutaka Forest Park (formerly known as the Rimutaka Forest Park), the Orongorongo Track is a 5km (3 miles) trail taking you through forest and along riversides.
 If it doesn’t sound like it’s for you, then check out all the other walks available in the Remutaka Forest Park, most of which start from the Catchpool Valley car park.
 Easy!

 Location: 40 minutes drive from Wellington city.
 Just south of Wainuiomata.
 Hikes start from the Catchpool Valley.